Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 ## Outline

-// What this contains

-// what sort of software do we use -- e.g. mission planner

-// the configuration for the drone

-// assumption -- this iS SPECIFICALLY FOR AS7
+The on-board software refers to the program flashed onto the ESP32 Microcontroller present on the AS7 Electronics and Sensor Package.
+This is located underneath the drone.

+This document provides an overview of the primary features on the drone.
+It includes the process before a flight, during, and after, alongside software configuration.

+The drone will come with a software configuration already loaded onto the ESP32.
+Even if development is not required, the [Arduino IDE](https://www.arduino.cc/en/software/) is recommended to interface with the Serial transmissions from the drone for fault diagnostics.

 ## Before flight

+Preparing for a survey flight includes inspection of the drone hardware and ensuring all equipment is set up.

 * Contains operating features, concerns for data gathering, and why do one thing or another things

-### Operating Features

-* The remote, its controls, and the specific channel guides
-* Battery, charging, and correct mounting
-* Hardware inspections and checks
-* Pre flight checklist
+*

-#### Remote Control System
+### Remote Control System

+The Remote Control (RC) system is consists of a transmitter and receiver.
+The transmitter is the handheld ‘remote control’ and is also known as the “TX”.
+The Receiver is located on the drone located above the communications lights and is known as the “RX”.

 * The control system is composed of the remote control transmitter (the tx) and the receiver on the drop (rx)
 * The control has the following channels
   * channel descriptions
   * There are channels on the sbus specification that aren't being used
   * channels can be configured to this and that

+* The remote, its controls, and the specific channel guides
+* Battery, charging, and correct mounting
+* Hardware inspections and checks
-  *
+* Pre flight checklist

-#### Drone Battery and Charging
+### Drone Battery and Charging

 goes over the parts of the system that needs to be charged